fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 --------------------------------------------------

-In "Fairness and Abstraction in Sociotechnical Systems" Selbst et al. [#4]_ identify failure modes that arise the applying abstraction.
+In "Fairness and Abstraction in Sociotechnical Systems" Selbst et al. [#4]_ identify failure modes that arise from applying abstraction.
 They identify them as:

 * *The Framing Trap*